CoreMedia/coremedia-social-hub/documentation/Configuration.md

 #### Media Mapping

-The _mediaMapping_ struct configures the content with media items that can be pushed to a social network.
+The _mediaMapping_ struct configures content types and property fields that contain blob data which can be pushed to a social network.
 By default, the CoreMedia Blueprint document type model is configured where _CMMedia_, with its data property, contains a blob with asset data.